wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 {: .hands_on}

 Now we will perform the same steps, but for gene IDs.
-But gene IDs are currently in the first row, so we need to transpose the matrix, and from there we can repeat the same steps as above, but for gene IDs of course.
+But gene IDs are currently in the first row, so we need to transpose the matrix, and from there we can repeat the same steps as above for Gene IDs.

 > ### {% icon hands_on %} Hands-on: Filter matrix by gene IDs
 >